Prince Wolf: The Hound's Bride (Kristensen)

 Kristensen collected another Danish variant from informant Kristen Nielsen, from Egsgård mark, in Ringive sogn, near Vejle.
 In this tale, titled Hundebruden ("The Hound's Bride"), a couple has a daughter who does not want to marry.
 Just to spite her parents, she says she wants to marry a dog, and so it happens: a white dog appears at their door and asks for the girl as bride.
 The parents agree and the dog takes the girl to a little hut in the woods.
 He explains the hut is theirs, but she cannot light any light at night.
 Despite living with the dog, she begins to miss her family, and the dog agrees to let her visit her family on the holidays, with a caveat: she is to listen only to her father, not to her mother.
 During the second visit to her family, the mother suggests she spies on her husband when he sleeps at night.
 After the third visit, the girl lights up a candle at night and sees a handsome man on bed beside her.
 A drop of wax falls on his body and injures him.
 He wakes up with a startle and sees his wife betrayed him, since he is a prince, cursed by a troll woman.
 The prince says he will need to go to Bloksbjærg, turns back to a dog and rushes through the woods.
 His wife follows him.
 At a point of her journey, she sees a light in the distance and reaches a house.
 A kind old woman takes her in.
 She explains they can wait for a hailstorm to pass, since the old woman controls the hail.
 After the hailstorm passes, she gives the girl a pair of shoes and directs her to her sister, who controls the mist and the fog.
 The second sister takes the girl in and directs her to a third sister, who controls the heat.
 After passing by the three old women, the girl reaches Bloksbjærg and finds job as the troll woman's servant.
 After a few days, the troll woman orders the girl to wash a white spool of thread in the river and make it black.
 A rooster appears to her and offer its help in exchange for using a term of endearment with him.
 The girl thanks the help, but declines the rooster's offer, opting to stay faithful to her lost husband.
 The rooster washes the thread and scratches its claws to turn it black.
 The witch then orders her to wash it white again.
 Some time later, the troll woman orders the girl to go to the troll's sister and get a jewelry box for her daughter's wedding.
-The rooster gives the girl some seeds and advises her to throw them to the troll's sister's guardians (a tiger and a lion), get the box and do not opent it, and refuse to eat anything while in her house.
+The rooster gives the girl some seeds and advises her to throw them to the troll's sister's guardians (a tiger and a lion), get the box and do not open it, and refuse to eat anything while in her house.
 After tricking the troll's sister that she ate a calf's foot, the girl takes the jewelry box and opens it in the way; the jewels escape from the box, but the rooster enchants the calf's foot to bring them back.
 Finally, the troll woman organizes her daughter's wedding and puts an enchanted candle on the girl's fingers, so that she cannot put out the fire until it has consumed her.
 She then sees that the troll's daughter's bridegroom is the dog prince, in human form.
 She cries out to him to help her.
 The prince takes the candle from the girl's hands and throws it at the troll bride.
-In the confusion, the prince and the girl escape and visit the kind old women's huts, only to find they have passed away, so they bury them out of respect.
+In the confusion, the prince and the girl escape and visit the kind old women's huts, only to find they have died, so they bury them out of respect.